RTL Logo

-Courts of Roma and Milan resumed the trials of Italian citizenship through legal means, after months of paralysis.
-The measure represents a step forward for thousands of descendants of Italians, especially Brazilians, who are awaiting a decision in these courts.
+Courts in Rome and Milan have resumed Italian citizenship trials through the judicial system, after months of paralysis.
+The move represents progress for thousands of descendants of Italians, especially Brazilians, who are awaiting a decision in these courts.

 The Constitutional Court published, on July 31, sentence no. 142/2025, recognizing as legitimate citizenship transmitted by filiation, even without territorial ties to Italy.
 The decision dismissed the argument of unconstitutionality, which questioned whether the current model violated principles such as popular sovereignty (Art.
 1) and the reasonableness of norms (Art.
 3).